gustavopinto/gustavopinto.github.com/blog/_posts/2018-12-28-second-year-of-professoring.md

 first three of them I have already taught last year, so I employed less time to create the course materials (I only had to update them).
 The exception was the Object Oriented Programming, which I have to start from scratch.
-I was heavily inspired by the methodology used in this on course, made by Eduardo Guerra, who teaches unit testing in the very second day, and use it throughout the corse.
+I was heavily inspired by the methodology used in this [on line course](https://www.youtube.com/watch?v=BFfxcOHnowQ), made by Eduardo Guerra, who teaches unit testing in the very second day, and use it throughout the course.
 While I found it very interesting, looking back to the course, I believe students did not find it very pleasant, and very few of them really mastered unit testing.
 Part of it is, of course, my fault.
 I am still learning how to be a professor;